VytDz/carpenter-webpage/readme.md

-Webpage is live @ www.snekkerpoulsen.com with temporary build.
-Will update asap.
+Webpage is live @ www.snekkerpoulsen.com with mvp build.
+I'm updating stuff as I learn.